qooqu/CourtFormTool/index.md

 ## the benefits

 CourtFormTool frees up attorneys and their staff to focus on real problems.
 It also eliminates simple errors and vastly speeds up requests for backup.

+## the team

+CourtFormTool is produced by an experienced attorney working with a software developer.
+We're intentionally keeping the product focused enough that we can effectively keep the team **tiny**.
+This lets us be super-responsive to our customers, so that the product can reach its full potential.

+## security

+We're laser focused on the security of your client's data.
+For now, CourtFormTool ensures security by storing your data on your computer.
+This security comes at the cost of convenience.
+In the future, we may add a cloud storage option, which would allow you to access your data from anywhere.

 ## try it